 - a.
 A player in the act of or just after throwing a pass. - b.
 A receiver attempting to catch a forward pass or in position to receive a backward pass, or one who has completed a catch and has not had time to protect himself or has not clearly become a ball carrier. - c.
 A kicker in the act of or just after kicking a ball, or during the kick or the return. - d.
 A kick returner attempting to catch or recover a kick, or one who has completed a catch or recovery and has not had time to protect himself or has not clearly become a ball carrier. - e.
-A player on the ground.
+A player on the ground. - f.

-- f.
 A player obviously out of the play. - g.
-A player who receives a blind-side block A blind-side block is one where a player obviously does not see the opposing blocker approaching him. - h.
+A player who receives a blind-side block. - h.
 A ball carrier already in the grasp of an opponent and whose forward progress has been stopped. - i.
-A quarterback any time after a change of possession. - j.
+A quarterback any time after a change of possession.

+j.
 A ball carrier who has obviously given himself up and is sliding feet-first.